WeWriteCode/allmighty-autocomplete/README.md

 `click-activation` : *(optional)* When `true`, the suggestion box opens on click (unfortunately onfoucs is not implemented properly in most browsers right now).
 By default it is only activated, when you start typing something.

 `ng-model`: What you typed in will be in this variable and accessible in the $scope of the controller.

+`minlength`: The minimum length of string required before searching.

 `attr-placeholder`: *(optional)* Sets desired text as placeholder into the input element of autocomplete directive.
 By default it's "start typing..."